autodarts/docs/content/en/getting-started/distortion.md

 lang: en
 weight: 6
 ---
+{{<hint type=info icon=gdoc_info_outline >}}
 Distortion correction is necessary only when your cameras exhibit significant distortion.
+Distortion means the pictures taken by your cameras are warped in some way.
+{{< /hint >}}

 The calibration process is performed directly through the Board Manager within the Distortion tab.

 First, calibrate your cameras.
 If the Dartboard spider does not match, then proceed with the distortion calibration.